Our Diversity Matrix

 AGE

-Minnesota Leadership Council on Aging Delegates bring more than 1,402 years of collective life experience to our shared table.
-With a span of more than three decades between our youngest delegate (age 32) and oldest (age 65), we have an average age of 53.
+Collectively, Minnesota Leadership Council on Aging Delegates contribute more than 1,764 years of lived experience to our shared table.
+With a span of four decades between our youngest Delegate (32) and our oldest Delegate (72), we have an average age of 52.

 ORIGIN STORIES